-- Evidence can be gathered through a variety of ways including: - observation of processes and procedures; - oral and/or written questioning on required knowledge and skills: - testimony from supervisors, colleagues, clients and/or other appropriate persons; - inspection of the final product or outcome; and - portfolio of documentary on-site work evidence. - demonstration of practical skill in either real or simulated workplace environment. - Where performance is not directly observed and/or is required to be demonstrated over a period of time and/or in a number of locations, any evidence should be authenticated by colleagues, supervisors, clients or other appropriate persons.
+- Evidence can be gathered through a variety of ways including: - observation of processes and procedures; - oral and/or written questioning on required knowledge and skills; - testimony from supervisors, colleagues, clients and/or other appropriate persons; - inspection of the final product or outcome; and - portfolio of documentary on-site work evidence. - demonstration of practical skill in either real or simulated workplace environment. - Where performance is not directly observed and/or is required to be demonstrated over a period of time and/or in a number of locations, any evidence should be authenticated by colleagues, supervisors, clients or other appropriate persons.

-Inspect, test and administer high voltage installations

-This unit of competency sets out the knowledge and skills required to safely perform the inspection and testing of high voltage install ations, except high voltage wiring and equipment that is:

-- associated with electrical discharge lighting systems, or - associated with X-ray equipment, or - within self-contained equipment supplied at low voltage.
+VU21947 Inspect, test and administer high voltage installations Unit Descriptor This unit of competency sets out the knowledge and skills required to safely perform the inspection and testing of high voltage installations, except high voltage wiring and equipment that is: associated with electrical discharge lighting systems, or associated with X-ray equipment, or within self-contained equipment supplied at low voltage.
 Attainment of this unit allows a suitably qualified person to apply for licensing as an electrical inspector subject to any other requirements demanded by the regulatory authority.
 The Specialist electives can only be undertaken after a "G" Class Electrical Inspection licence has been issued and validated by ESV or after the "G" Class core and elective units have been successfully completed.

-The skills and knowledge contained within this unit would normally be applied by a licensed electrical inspector testing high voltage electrical installations.

-- 1. Plan to conduct inspection and testing - 1.1 OH&S and environmental requirements for a given work area are obtained and clarified - 1.2 Established OH&S requirements and risk control measures and procedures are followed in preparation of the work area - 1.3 Safety hazards that have not previously been identified are documented and risk control measures devised and implemented in consultation with appropriate personnel - 1.4 Inspection and testing requirements are determined from documentation, job sheets or discussions with appropriate personnel - 1.5 Appropriate personnel are consulted to ensure the work is coordinated effectively with others involved at the work site - 1.6 Necessary work permits are obtained from appropriate personnel in accordance with regulatory requirements, where applicable - 1.7 Certification certificates are obtained from manufacturers, where applicable - 1.8 Resources, tools and test equipment needed for the task are obtained in accordance with enterprise procedures and checked for correct operation and safety - 2.
-Conduct compliance inspection and testing - 2.1 Relevant OH&S requirements for carrying out the work are followed - 2.2 The need to test for live is determined in strict accordance with OH&S requirements and conducted within established safety procedures - 2.3 Equipment/machines/plant is checked as being isolated where
+Employability Skills This unit contains Employability Skills.
+Application of the Unit The skills and knowledge contained within this unit would normally be applied by a licensed electrical inspector testing high voltage electrical installations.
+ELEMENT PERFORMANCE CRITERIA 1.
+Plan to conduct inspection and testing 1.1 OH&S and environmental requirements for a given work area are obtained and clarified 1.2 Established OH&S requirements and risk control measures and procedures are followed in preparation of the work area 1.3 Safety hazards that have not previously been identified are documented and risk control measures devised and implemented in consultation with appropriate personnel 1.4 Inspection and testing requirements are determined from documentation, job sheets or discussions with appropriate personnel 1.5 Appropriate personnel are consulted to ensure the work is coordinated effectively with others involved at the work site 1.6 Necessary work permits are obtained from appropriate personnel in accordance with regulatory requirements, where applicable 1.7 Certification certificates are obtained from manufacturers, where applicable 1.8 Resources, tools and test equipment needed for the task are obtained in accordance with enterprise procedures and checked for correct operation and safety 2.
+Conduct compliance inspection and testing 2.1 Relevant OH&S requirements for carrying out the work are followed 2.2 The need to test for live is determined in strict accordance with OH&S requirements and conducted within established safety procedures 2.3 Equipment/machines/plant is checked as being isolated where necessary in strict accordance with OH&S requirements and industry code of practice